hicsail/Musketeer/README.md

+This project extends Musketeer (see below) with support for multiparty computation.

+## Original Musketeer README

 Musketeer is a workflow manager which can dynamically map front-end workflow descriptions to a range of back-end execution engines.
 It is developed by CamSaS (http://camsas.org) at the University of Cambridge Computer Laboratory.